srest2021/atclean/README.md

 # ATClean

 ### Interactive Jupyter Notebooks and Python Scripts for Cleaning and Analyzing ATLAS Light Curves

+View our paper [here](https://arxiv.org/abs/2405.03747) for details on our cleaning and binning method, as well as our pre-SN outburst detection process!

 ## Table of Contents